-determine the allocation of players to sessions; and
+determine the allocation of Players to Sessions; and

-cancel a tournament before it begins due to lack of participation.
+cancel a tournament before it begins due to lack of entries..

-4.4 All entry fees received by the casino operator in respect of a tournament shall, subject to these rules, form part of a prize pool for distribution to the winning players in the tournament in accordance with the conditions of entry.
-The casino operator may also contribute money, goods or services to the prize pool.
+4.4 The Casino Operator may retain up to 100% of the total of Entry Fees for administrative purposes, or other related prize pools.
+The Casino Operator may also contribute money, goods or services to the prize pool.

-4.5 No entry fee or part thereof shall be refunded to a player unless:
+4.5 No Entry Fee or part thereof shall be refunded to a Player unless:

-the player withdraws from the tournament either:
+the Player withdraws from the tournament either:

 not less than 2 days before the beginning of tournament play, or

-before the beginning of tournament play and the casino operator consents to the refund; or
+before the beginning of tournament play and the Casino Operator consents to the refund; or

 the tournament does not proceed,

-in which event the entry fee shall be refunded.
+in which event the Entry Fee shall be refunded.

-4.6 No entry fee or part thereof shall be refunded to any player who is disqualified.
+4.6 No Entry Fee or part thereof shall be refunded to any Player who is disqualified.

-4.7 The conditions of entry shall be specified to an applicant in writing before the casino operator accepts an entry to the tournament from that applicant.

-4.8 The Tournament Director may alter the starting time of any session, subject to reasonable notice first being given to the participants.
+4.7 The Tournament Director may alter the starting time of any Session, subject to reasonable notice first being given to the participants.

 5.0 Wagers

-5.1 From the time a session commences until the time the session concludes a player may wager any number of credits up to the maximum on each spin.
+5.1 From the time a Session commences until the time the Session concludes a Player may wager any number of credits up to the maximum on each spin.

-5.2 Any player who loses all of his/her credits before the end of a session shall be eliminated from the session, and no other player shall be permitted to wager on the player’s gaming machine.
+5.2 Any Player who loses all of his/her credits before the end of a Session shall be eliminated from the Session, and no other Player shall be permitted to wager on the Player’s Gaming Machine.

 6.0 Rules for Tournament Play